-- 1. Remove athlete from competition. - 2.
-Notify parent or guardian. - 3.
-Any participant suspected of having a concussion should be evaluated by an appropriate health-care professional within a day of the "injury".
-NOTE: An "appropriate health-care professional" should be individuals knowledgeable in the evaluation and management of sports-related concussions and may, include MDs, DOs and certified athletic trainers. - 4.
-No participant should return to play or practice on the same day after a concussion has been diagnosed. - 5.
-Any participant with a concussion should be medically cleared by an appropriate healthcare professional prior to resuming participation in any practice or league play.
+1 Remove athlete from competition.

+2 Notify parent or guardian.

+3 Any participant suspected of having a concussion should be evaluated by an appropriate health-care professional within a day of the "injury".
+NOTE: An "appropriate health-care professional" should be individuals knowledgeable in the evaluation and management of sports-related concussions and may, include MDs, DOs and certified athletic trainers.
+4 No participant should return to play or practice on the same day after a concussion has been diagnosed.
+5 Any participant with a concussion should be medically cleared by an appropriate healthcare professional prior to resuming participation in any practice or league play.
 This clearance shall be in the form of a written letter signed by the healthcare professional.
 One copy must be supplied to the corresponding Parks and Recreation department and one must be supplied to the head coach prior to any return to play.
 The formulation of a gradual return to play protocol should be a part of the medical clearance.
-NOTE: Athletes with continued concussion symptoms are at significant risk for recurrent, cumulative and even catastrophic consequences of a second concussive injury.
+NOTE: Athletes with continued concussive injury.
 Such risks are minimized if the athlete is allowed time to recover from the concussion and return to play decisions are carefully made.
 No athlete should return-to-sport or other at-risk participation when symptoms of concussion are present and recovery is ongoing.
 These guidelines should be applied to all sports related activity.